 Beginning with calendar year 2018, IRS regulations require schools to report in Box 1 amounts paid during the calendar year for “qualified tuition and related expenses” (QTRE) that were incurred during the calendar year.
 This reflects payments received for qualified expenses (generally tuition and required fees) from all sources (including loans, scholarships, cash/check/credit card payments, 529 plan payments) during the 2020 calendar year.
 Box 1 does not include payments for room and board, health insurance, graduation fees, etc. This amount is not reduced by scholarships and grants reported in Box 5.
 Additional information regarding what qualifies as QTRE can be found on the IRS website.

 Reserved by the IRS.

-Shows whether the student was at least a half-time student during any semester that began in 2019.
+Shows whether the student was at least a half-time undergraduate student during any semester that began in 2020.

 Shows whether the student was enrolled in a program or programs leading to a graduate-level degree, graduate-level certificate, or other recognized graduate-level educational credential.

 Why was I not issued a 1098-T?